 38. Calvin Klein

-Klein was established in 1969 by Calvin Klein and Barry Schwartz.
+Calvin Klein Inc. was established in 1969 by Calvin Klein and Barry Schwartz.
 Klein secured millions in funding in the 70s, beginning with Bonwit Teller, to finance a streamlined clothing line for women’s coordinates.
 Klein went on to include designer jeans, perfumes, undergarments, and a men’s clothing line.
-Jeans, boxer shorts and underwear made Klein over 70 million in one year.
-Klein sold CK to Phillips-Van Heusen in 2013 for $430 million.
+Jeans, boxer shorts and underwear made Klein over $70 million in one year.
+He launched CK fragrances which was another successful venture.
+He later sold CK to Phillips-Van Heusen in 2013 for $430 million.
 Klein’s net worth is over $700 million.